 School observation guide

-Primary data will be collected through recruiting enumerators to assist the primary data collection at field level In addition, secondary data sources are also a must: the desk review will consider the project proposal, school records, student’ exam results, EGRA and EGMA baseline reports counterparts’ reports on primary education, as well as general education statistics in Sudan.
+Primary data will be collected through recruiting enumerators to assist the primary data collection at field level.
+In addition, secondary data sources are also a must: the desk review will consider the project proposal, school records, students’ exam results, EGRA and EGMA baseline reports, counterparts’ reports on primary education, as well as general education statistics in Sudan.

 Enumerators Training Plan